vitiral/bridge-rpc/README.md

 > **This library is in the design phase.**

-The universal bridged call protocol is a protocol designed to allow a system of different devices, all using different protocols, to communicate with each other and issue commands through (optionally) guaranteed unique remote procedural calls.
+The universal bridged call protocol is a protocol designed to allow a system of different devices (including microcontrollers), all using different protocols, to communicate with each other and issue commands through (optionally) guaranteed unique remote procedural calls.

 UBR has the following requirements:
-- lightweight: can be run on microcontrollers with as little as 4k memory
+- lightweight: both nodes and bridges can be run on microcontrollers with as little as 4k memory and no memory allocation.
 - simple: The entire protocol is governed by a small set of easy to implement rules and there are only two kinds of devices: nodes and bridges.
-  Bridges are just nodes which also store a register of existing nodes.
-They require very little memory overhead and can be run on without heap allocations as they simply pass data along.
-Cached data is only kept on the initiator and the executor node.
+  Bridges are just nodes which also store a register of existing nodes and pass data along to its destination.
 - protocol agnostic: as long as the protocol is a masterless protocol, UBR can run on it.
+The initial protocols will be: IP (internet), UART, CAN and ZigBee
 - bridged: UBR enables seamless communication between different protocols.
 A node on ethernet can communicate with a node on CAN through an arbitrary number of bridges.
-- flexibly robust: supports any range on the spectrum of robustness vs guaranteed performance
+- flexibly robust: supports any range on the spectrum of robustness vs guaranteed performance.
+When configured, data can always be re-requested and the user is guaranteed to never accidentally get duplicate data or call the same RPC twice.
     - functions can be configured to never drop their return values (until the initiator clears them) in order guarantee crticial data
     - functions can drop their return values immediately for idempotent operations and guaranteed performance.
     - functions can have a user-defined events of when they drop values (i.e. timeout, buffer fullness, etc)

-The protocol is explicitly designed to be run on microcontrollers with less than 4k of RAM and without dynamic memory allocation.
-The initial target protocols will be:
- - **ip** (tcp): this will be initial demo support
- - ZigBee
- - UART
- - CAN
+    - functions can store an index and only run when the index matches the `cx_id` given in the RPC, guaranteing that functions cannot be run twice accidentally.

 The library will be split up into several crates:
+- ubq-constants: provides constants in a way that can be exported to other languages (C, python, java, etc).
-- ubq-core: contains the core data types and constants.
-- ubq-logic: contains logic handlers to implement the protocol.
+- ubq-logic-rs: contains core rust data types and logic handlers to implement the protocol.
-- ubq-std: contains higher logic implemented using the std library (including heap memory allocation and threading).
+- ubq-std-rs: contains higher logic implemented using the std library (including heap memory allocation and threading).
-- ubq-uc: contains higher logic implemented for microcontrollers (no heap memory allocation or threading)
+- ubq-uc-rs: contains higher logic implemented for microcontrollers (no heap memory allocation or threading)

 # Node Operation
-A node works by declaring functions associated with specific `fn_id`s which have a particular type.
-Ideally, the library will be able to automatically infer the types and correctly return error codes when they are violated.
+A node is simply a device that has a `node_id`.
+It participates by declaring functions.
+Functions are just pieces of code that have a `fn_id`, an input/return data layout and specify whether they are indexed, dropable and/or stream.
+More into what all that means in a bit.

 The declared functions can be called by any other node on the network by specifying the `exec_uid` of the executor and their own node_uid as `init_uid`.
-The initiator node also specifies the `cx_id` and `input_data` for the function.
+The initiator node also specifies the `cx_id` and `input_data` for the function, as well as `dropable` and `stream`.

 An initiator makes a call to a executor using tokens `FN_CALL`, `KILL` or `FN_GET`:
 - `FN_CALL` requires `ACK` to be sent immediately if `dropable=true`.
-- `FN_CALL` and `FN_GET` return one of {`ERR`, `VALUE`}
 - `FN_CALL` attempts to execute an RPC on the device
-    - for `FN_CALL,stream=true`, `count` determines how much data to request.
+    - if `stream=true`, `count` determines how much data to request.
 See section "Stream Functions".
+- `FN_GET` asks for data that already exists on the node (i.e. if the return value was dropped).
+It uses the `cx_id` to specify exactly *which* RPC instance it wants data for.
-    - for `FN_GET,stream=true`, `count` determines *which* count to return.
-The returned `VALUE` will also have `stream=true`.
+    - if `stream=true`, `count` determines *which* count to get The returned `VALUE` will also have `stream=true`.
-    - if `stream=true`, `ERR` can be returned with:
+- For both `FN_CALL` and `FN_GET` if `stream=true` then an `ERR` can be returned
+  with:
     - `stream=false`: declares that the function ITSELF failed and there will be no more values.
     - `stream=true`: declares that there was an error retrieving specific data at `count`.
 - `KILL` returns `KILLED` when executed.
-    - if `dropable=true` then `CLEAR` does not have to be sent: the function data will also be cleared.
-Note that this makes `KILL+dropable=true` the equivalent of `CLEAR` for completed functions.

 When an initiator gets a response token from the executor:
 - nothing is sent when an `ACK` is received. `ACK` is *only* used to help